 Kick off lecture

-Anne Beaulieu will kick off her fellowship with a public lecture in October 2023.
-The kick-off event will be announced on the IAS website.
+Anne Beaulieu will kick off her fellowship with a public lecture on 15 November 2023.
+Click here for more information and registration.